Dream4D: Lifting Camera-Controlled I2V towards Spatiotemporally Consistent 4D Generation: Limitations and Future Work

 \section{Limitations and Future Work}

-\textbf{Limitations}.
-Despite its advancements, Dream4D has several limitations: (1) the trajectory predictor is limited to eight predefined motion classes, restricting complex motion modeling; (2) temporal flickering persists under fast motion; and (3) the deformation field struggles with drastic topological changes, such as fluid splitting.
+\textbf{Limitations.} Despite its advances, Dream4D has several limitations: (1) currently, we only optimize on a pre-defined set of trajectories, which limits complex motion modeling, and (2) temporal flickering artifacts can still occur under conditions of rapid motion or high-frequency texture details, impacting visual coherence.
 These issues point to important directions for future work.

-\textbf{Future work}.
-Promising directions include: (1) semi-supervised trajectory prediction for novel motions, (2) physics-informed spatio-temporal models for realistic deformations, and (3) multi-sensor fusion (e.g., stereo/inertial) to improve reconstruction robustness.
-Our modular pipeline (Fig. \ref{fig:pipline}) supports these extensions, along with potential upgrades like VLMs for language interaction and reinforcement learning for real-time planning.
+\textbf{Future work.} The promising avenues for future research building upon our work include three primary directions: (1) semi-supervised trajectory prediction for novel motions, (2) incorporating physics-informed constraints into the spatiotemporal models to achieve more realistic and physically plausible deformations, and (3) exploring multi-sensor fusion strategies (e.g., integrating stereo vision and inertial data) to enhance the robustness and accuracy of reconstruction in challenging scenarios.
+Our modular pipeline (\cref{fig:pipline}) supports these extensions.
+Furthermore, the framework can be potentially upgraded with advanced components, such as a more powerful VLM for natural language interaction and reinforcement learning paradigms for real-time trajectory planning. {